Drug discovery: History

 The idea that the effect of a drug in the human body is mediated by specific interactions of the drug molecule with biological macromolecules, (proteins or nucleic acids in most cases) led scientists to the conclusion that individual chemicals are required for the biological activity of the drug.
 This made for the beginning of the modern era in pharmacology, as pure chemicals, instead of crude extracts of medicinal plants, became the standard drugs.
 Examples of drug compounds isolated from crude preparations are morphine, the active agent in opium, and digoxin, a heart stimulant originating from Digitalis lanata.
 Organic chemistry also led to the synthesis of many of the natural products isolated from biological sources.

 Historically, substances, whether crude extracts or purified chemicals, were screened for biological activity without knowledge of the biological target.
 Only after an active substance was identified was an effort made to identify the target.
 This approach is known as classical pharmacology, forward pharmacology, or phenotypic drug discovery.

 Later, small molecules were synthesized to specifically target a known physiological/pathological pathway, avoiding the mass screening of banks of stored compounds.
 This led to great success, such as the work of Gertrude Elion and George H. Hitchings on purine metabolism, the work of James Black on beta blockers and cimetidine, and the discovery of statins by Akira Endo.
 Another champion of the approach of developing chemical analogues of known active substances was Sir David Jack at Allen and Hanbury's, later Glaxo, who pioneered the first inhaled selective beta2-adrenergic agonist for asthma, the first inhaled steroid for asthma, ranitidine as a successor to cimetidine, and supported the development of the triptans.

 Gertrude Elion, working mostly with a group of fewer than 50 people on purine analogues, contributed to the discovery of the first anti-viral; the first immunosuppressant (azathioprine) that allowed human organ transplantation; the first drug to induce remission of childhood leukemia; pivotal anti-cancer treatments; an anti-malarial; an anti-bacterial; and a treatment for gout.

 Cloning of human proteins made possible the screening of large libraries of compounds against specific targets thought to be linked to specific diseases.
 This approach is known as reverse pharmacology and is the most frequently used approach today.

-In the 2020s, qubit and quantum computing starter to be used to severely reduce the time needed to drug discovery.
+In the 2020s, qubit and quantum computing started to be used to reduce the time needed to drug discovery.